 (The minimum and maximum may also be displayed using the command

-'echo immin immax
+'echo immin immax'.)
+If the

-is present and set to any value
+optional parameter N is present and set to any value

 greater than 0, then the minimum and maximum are explicitly